crillab/metrics/docs/scalpel-config.md

 experimented (for instance, the version of the software, the command line options passed to the program that was executed, etc.).

-As such data may not be appear in your campaign files, you can specify them in the YAML configuration as follows:
+As such data may not appear in your campaign files, you can specify them in the YAML configuration as follows:

 ```yaml